-Ryan Brandau, Joe Miller (Chair and Director of Choral Activities), James Jordan, John McDonnell, Andrew Megill (on leave, 2012-2013), Amanda Quist
+Ryan Brandau, Joe Miller (Chair and Director of Choral Activities), James Jordan, Andrew Megill, Amanda Quist

 The reputation of Westminster Choir College rests in large part upon the excellence of the choirs and the success of its graduates.
 The nation's leading critics and orchestra conductors continue to find the choirs worthy of the highest praise.
 Choral music is therefore the focus of all curricula.
 Westminster alumni are employed by schools, universities, churches, professional choruses and orchestras and opera houses throughout the world.
 Opportunities for choral performance on a professional level are unparalleled, and students acquire a strong foundation in conducting technique and knowledge of choral literature.